Intonation: Learning to Anticipate and Adjust

 Welcome to DCA!

-Co-directed by us, professional clarinetists Ixi Chen and Dr. Tiffany Valvo, the Digital Clarinet Academy has become the most trusted place to take your clarinet skills to the next level with world-class digital content and virtual training.
-Welcome to our virtual home!
+Hello there!
+I'm Ixi Chen, founder of the Digital Clarinet Academy.
+I am delighted that DCA has become the most trusted place to take your clarinet skills to the next level with world-class digital content and virtual training.
+Welcome to your virtual clarinet home!